Teaching

 Course Purpose, Goals, and Objectives

-First learning objective: gain a basic understanding of the observed and predicted trends in climate within an ecological context.
+1. Gain a basic understanding of historic and future trends in climate change within an ecological context.